- 400g paneer, diced

 - Once the sauce has thickened reduce the heat and stir in the yoghurt or cream.

-- Stir in and the garam masala.
+- Stir in the butter, cream and the garam masala.

 - Garnish with coriander leaves and top with a dash of cream before serving.